hammerlab/spark-bam/README.md

 ## Using [spark-bam]

-A `SparkContext` can be "enriched" with relevant methods for loading BAM files by importing:
+With [spark-bam on the classpath][linking], a `SparkContext` can be "enriched" with relevant methods for loading BAM files by importing:

 ```scala
 import org.hammerlab.bam.spark._